lpsinger/userguide/tutorial/aladin.rst

    ------------------------

    Finally, we make a mosaic of the filtered galaxies.
-Select :menuselection:`Tool --> Thumbnail view generator` from the menubar, then click the :guilabel:`Ok` button in the dialog box.
+Select :menuselection:`Tool --> Thumbnail view generator` from the menu bar, then click the :guilabel:`Ok` button in the dialog box.

    Here the thumbnails are color composition images of the Digitized Sky Surveys